WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 	-t sort the output by time,
 	–r reverse sorts the output.

+# here, we have merged three flags together, ie. rather than "ls -l -r -t", we have combined the "-lrt".
-# this will therefore provide a detailed list, with the most recent files at the bottom.
+# Using "ls -lrt" will therefore provide a detailed list, with the most recent files at the bottom.
 This is really useful if you have a lot of files in the same directory

 ```